Numerical challenges for energy conservation in N-body simulations of collapsing self-interacting dark matter halos: Discussion

-Accurate modelling of the self-interactions may roughly require $h/l \lesssim 1$.
-Here we have assumed the cross-section to be velocity-independent.
-Given a velocity-dependence one may have to adapt the expression for the mean free path but the same argument should hold.
-Importantly, $h/l \propto \rho^{2/3}$, and this implies that $h/l$ is becoming larger with increasing density and the collapsing halo may reach central densities where $h/l \lesssim 1$ is no longer fulfilled.
-In our simulations, we find in the collapse phase values of $h/l \gtrsim 16$, which is fairly large and could be a serious problem.
-Further investigation is needed to understand the limitations in detail. \item In a typical SIDM simulation the time steps are chosen small enough to avoid that a numerical particle interacts multiple times per time step.
+From Eq.~\eqref{eq:h_crit} we can see that, $h/l \propto \rho^{2/3}$, and this implies that $h/l$ is becoming larger with increasing density and the collapsing halo may reach central densities where $h/l \lesssim 1$ is no longer fulfilled.
+In our simulations, we find in the collapse phase values of $h/l \gtrsim 16$, which is fairly large and could be a serious problem, given the density and velocity dispersion gradients in the inner region of the halo.
+Further investigations are needed to understand and quantify the limitations in detail. \item In a typical SIDM simulation, the time steps are chosen to be small enough to avoid that a numerical particle interacts multiple times per time step.
 This can be for reasons of energy conservation in the context of the parallelisation \citep[as explained by][]{Robertson_2017a}.
-Although it is possible to formulate the numerical scheme for the self-interactions in a way that energy is explicitly conserved while particles can interact multiple times per time step \citep{Fischer_2021a, Valdarnini_2023}, a relatively small time step is required to accurately model SIDM.
+Although it is possible to formulate the numerical scheme for the self-interactions in a way that the energy is explicitly conserved, while particles can interact multiple times per time step \citep{Fischer_2021a, Valdarnini_2024}, a relatively small time step is required to accurately model SIDM.
 This is because the physical DM particles represented by the two interacting numerical particles could scatter multiple times with each other within a time step.
-The scattering angle for the numerical particle interaction is drawn from the differential cross-section, i.e.\ it is assumed that a physical particle scatters only once.
+The scattering angle for the numerical particle interaction is drawn from the differential cross-section; namely,\ it is assumed that a physical particle scatters only once.
 Moreover, it is assumed that a physical DM particle does not scatter with a DM particle represented by the same numerical particle.
 However, there is a non-zero probability that a physical particle scatters multiple times.
-If we have the scatter rate
+If we have a scatter rate of: